effl-lab/Idis/README.md

   <img src="images/figure1.png" alt="Test-time scaling under distractors" width="450">
 </p>

 **TL;DR**: Textual distractors are known to intensify inverse scaling in reasoning LMs: models reason longer and get worse.
-We introduce **Idis** (Images with distractors), a VQA benchmark suite that varies distractor *modality*, *number*, and *semantic relationship* (aligned / conflicting / irrelevant) over perception-centric (ImageNet-9) and reasoning-centric (MathVerse) tasks.
-Visual distractors behave differently from textual ones: they lower accuracy **without** lengthening the reasoning trace, shifting the whole length–accuracy curve downward, while textual distractors in the prompt reproduce the LM-style inverse scaling.
+We introduce *Idis* (Images with distractors), a VQA benchmark suite that varies distractor modality, number, and semantic relationship (aligned / conflicting / irrelevant) over perception-centric (ImageNet-9) and reasoning-centric (MathVerse) tasks.
+Visual distractors behave differently from textual ones: they lower accuracy without lengthening the reasoning trace, shifting the whole length–accuracy curve downward, while textual distractors in the prompt reproduce the LM-style inverse scaling.
 The fraction of distractor-related attributes verbalized in the trace, not its length, predicts the failure, and a simple attribute-guiding prompt reduces it.

 ## Citation